nreedus/Titanic_ML/TitanicRmd.md

 |       1|      5|
 |       3|      4|

 The next phase of this analysis to the get a better understanding of the survivors by gender, denoted here as Sex.
 My first step is to seperate adult males and females from the male and female adolecents on the ship.
 I used regex function str\_extract to extract passengers by title (Mr. Mrs. Miss.
-Rev.) and then create a new feature called Title.
+Rev...) by locating the word just before the (.) period in the Name variable and then create a new feature called Title.

 ``` r
 train <- train %>%